 Remember, at the time your plan is reviewed, the LAC will ask how you went during the year.
 If you underspend in some categories, you need to provide a good explanation, in order to potentially continue receiving those support budgets in subsequent years.

-As soon as your plan is approved, the lifecycle of your plan begins.
-So, whether your plan lasts for 12 or 36 months, you should begin your support services right away!
-Your NDIS plan goes for 12 months, and the time starts as soon as you are notified that your plan has been approved.
 Ideally, you will already have organised for supports and services to be provided from the start of your plan.
 If you activate or start your plan one month after you receive it, then that’s a whole month of supports that you have missed out on.

-At CareAbout, we recognise that things aren’t always that simple, and that things don’t always go to plan.
+We recognise that things aren’t always that simple, and that things don’t always go to plan.
 We can assist you to get started, and to access a full range of supports according to the individual needs and goals and identified in your plan.

 With many providers, you will be required to spend some time on a waiting list before you can begin to receive services.
 Waiting lists serve the needs of providers, but they don’t serve your needs.
 They have negative impacts on your plan, and do not help you to get your needs met or achieve your goals.